New Jersey Criminal Defense Attorney

 The most common non-motor vehicle charges heard in New Jersey Municipal Courts are disorderly persons offenses and petty disorderly persons offenses.
 Disorderly persons offenses in New Jersey can be embarrassing, but more importantly these charges can result in a criminal record that shows up in a criminal background check.

 If you are facing a disorderly persons charge, you need the assistance of an experienced New Jersey criminal defense attorney.
-The dedicated Cherry Hill criminal lawyers at the Law Offices of Michele Finizio are extremely experienced and knowledgeable, and will provide you with exceptional legal advice and a solid criminal defense against disorderly persons charges.
+The dedicated Burlington County criminal lawyers at the Law Offices of Michele Finizio are extremely experienced and knowledgeable, and will provide you with exceptional legal advice and a solid criminal defense against disorderly persons charges.
 Our criminal lawyers are dedicated to achieving the best possible outcome for your case.

 What is a Disorderly Persons Offense?